aws-samples/amazon-sagemaker-secure-mlops/mlops-seed-code/model-build-train/README.md

 Once you understand the code structure described below, you can inspect the code and you can start customizing it for your own business case.
 This is only sample code, and you own this repository for your business use case.
 Please go ahead, modify the files, commit them and see the changes kicking off the SageMaker pipelines in the CI/CD system.

 The delivered [`sagemaker-pipelines-project.ipynb`](sagemaker-pipelines-project.ipynb) notebook provides more detail on implementation of the pipelinea and security controls.
-You can also use the notebook to experiement right from the Studio instance before you are ready to checkin your code.
+You can also use the notebook to experiment right from the Studio instance before you are ready to check in your code.

 The [`sagemaker-pipeline.ipynb`](sagemaker-pipeline.ipynb) contains the pipeline construction and execution code in one interactive notebook for your experiments and tests.